-Shelf life testing & 'used-by dates'
+Shelf life testing and 'use-by dates'

 Manufacturers must determine the shelf life of their products.
 Setting reliable dates requires: